Social, Moral, Spiritual and Cultural Development

 Our Values Curriulum at Ackton Pastures Academy

-Our Values Curriculum (Incorportating Personal, Social and Health Education, SMSC and RSE) subject leaderis Mrs Joanne Kershaw
+Our Values Curriculum (Incorportating Personal, Social and Health Education, SMSC, RSE and British Values) subject leader is Miss Lauren Vollands

 Please see document links below to our school's Values Curriculum statement, which outlines the intent behind that curriculum subject, how we intend for this to be implemented into the classroom, and how the impact of this work is measured.